anand-kanekal/anand-kanekal/README.md

 A dedicated SDET with 7+ years of experience in enhancing software quality through innovative automation and rigorous testing methodologies.
 I specialize in designing, developing, and implementing robust test automation frameworks and integrating DevOps practices to ensure seamless software delivery.

-I'm self motivated and have never limited myself to learning.
+I'm self motivated and committed to continuous learning and staying updated with the latest industry trends and technologies to drive innovation and efficiency.

 Like My Work?